-This is writing anything in the style of a "Blind Idiot" Translation or Translation Train Wreck, to make it funny, due to the unintentional hilarity of those tropes.
-Typical "Engrish" is the most popular style, particularly using the infamous opening of Zero Wing as a template.
-Just have fun with improper placing of articles and prepositions, screwing up plural and singular forms, throwing in Blunt Metaphors Trauma terms, or just use the wrong word for what the sentence calls for.
+This writing be anything in style of like "Blind Idiot" Translation or Translation Trainwreck, to do the funny make, like yes be unintentional hilarity of trope those.
+"Engrish" typical most popular, via use be people champeon game Zero Wing template be.
+Be funny happy yumyum make be articles prepositionssssss, mistrakers plural and singular and singular forms, many much Blunt Metaphors Trauma terms be good, or just use the wrong word for what the sentence calls octopus.

 - Appears in some spam for "male enhancement products": "Present to the girlfriend unforgettable night!
 Make happy the girlfriend!
 Charge by sexual energy!" note

 - This ad for an anti-dandruff shampoo by Head and Shoulders in Brazil is basically this, but mixed with some Portuguese.
 It features Joel Santana, a football trainer who has achieved memetic status from his funny sounding (but still quite understandable) Engrish, as first shown in this interview.